hemerajs/hemera/website/versioned_docs/version-5.1.0/plugin.md

 ### Global registration

-Sometimes it is still useful to write a plugin which effects the whole application with all scopes included.
-You can disable the creation of an plugin scope with `scoped: false` property.
+Sometimes it is still useful to write a plugin which effects sibling and child scopes only disable the creation of a plugin scope with `scoped: false` property.
-This approach is used for payload validators like `hemera-joi` or authentication `hemera-jwt`.
+This approach is used in payload validators `hemera-joi` or authentication `hemera-jwt`.

 ```js
 const hp = require('hemera-plugin')